 All candidates must take courses that will guide them to acquire and practice research methods relevant to their dissertation projects or other research activities.
-One of these courses must be Philosophy of Science (e.g., IST 503 or an equivalent).
+One of these courses must be Philosophy of Science.
 Other methodology courses should be 500-level and selected with the help of the faculty advisor to ensure that they best support the student's research program.
 The number of research methodology courses at Penn State is large, but any course used to fulfill this requirement must be justified through its focus on methods, not on a problem domain.
 To assist with this, Graduate Programs maintains a list of research methodology courses that have proven to be useful to IST Ph.D. students in the past.